earthly/website/blog/_posts/2021-12-03-kubernetes-docker.md

 ---
 ## Draft.dev Article Checklist

-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
 - [ ] Verify look of article locally
   - Would any images look better `wide` or without the `figcaption`?
 - [ ] Run mark down linter (`lint`)